dEAduction/dEAduction/CONTRIBUTING.md

 `revert` | Revert to a previous commit, feature or state of the project.
 `ref`    | Refactoring.

-Scope is optional, it is the (precise) part that was changed (e.g. a class, function or module name or a combination of all that).
-Precision is up to you, use it if necessary.
-In doubt, use a scope.
+Scope is optional and the precise part of the code-base that was changed (e.g. a class, function or module name or a combination of all that).
+Precision is up to you, use it if necessary (in doubt, use it).
 Finally, the summary *should* be the shortest possible sentence describing the commit.
 It *should* begin with a capital letter and *must not* end with a period, it *should* also be in present tense.
 The combination of the mandatory area and type, and optionally the scope, help you identify which commits in the git log are most relevant to you.
 The scope helps identifying which parts of the project are changed.

 The body of the commit message *may* be used to provide additional information about the changes, such as technical explanations.

+#### Specifications (merge commits)

-There is one exception to these rules: merge messages.
-Merge commit messages *must* have the following structure:
+Merge commit messages have a different structure:

 ```
 merge: repoA/branchA -> repoB/branchB